ScilifelabDataCentre/Anubis/anubis/documentation.md

 ## Call

-This is a call for proposals, with a description, optional files attached, and open and close dates.
+A call for proposals, with a description, optional files attached, and open and close dates.
 It is a container for proposals, reviews, decisions and grants.
 The input fields of these entities are created and defined within their call.

+A call is open when its `opens` date has passed, but its `closes` date as not.
+A call that does not have both of these values set is not published.
+This means that there can be no open call without a `closes` date.

 ## Proposal